Best of Sicily

 A certain quasi-mysticism is sometimes attached to the Order of Malta not only for its antiquity but

 due to the public perception of the order as somehow ritualistic or intentionally arcane - though neither

 perception is an accurate reflection of reality.
 The order is described at OrderofMalta.Org

 Daniela Paglia formerly taught history and Italian studies in a high

 school in Catania.
-This article was written in collaboration with Vincenzo Salerno and our history editors.
+This article was written in collaboration with Luigi Mendola, our history editor.